No Angel: Commercial performance

 In the UK, No Angel debuted at number 50 on the UK Albums Chart dated 28 October 2000.
 Despite not yet being supported by a single in the country, it entered the top 10 at number five in its 14th week, ascending to the summit two weeks later, and sold over 400,000 copies in the country by February 2001.
 (Note: Sheryl Garratt of The Guardian reported that No Angel had sold 100,000 copies by the end of 2000, while Dave Simpson wrote for the same newspaper, as published on 29 January 2001, that the album had sold 300,000 additional units.)
 As "Here with Me" was commercially released as the lead single, No Angel remained atop the chart for five further consecutive weeks.
 On the chart dated 6 October 2001, it returned to the top for a seventh and final week.
 In the country, the album became the best-selling of 2001, and the second-best-selling of the 2000s, behind James Blunt's Back to Bedlam.
 With sales exceeding three million units, it is the 26th best-selling album of all time in the UK, and was certified decuple platinum by the British Phonographic Industry (BPI) in July 2013.
 Across Europe, the album reached number one in Austria, Finland, France, Greece, Ireland, and Norway, as well as on the European Top 100 Albums.
 It was the best-selling album of 2001 in Europe, and the second-best-selling in Finland, Germany, and Ireland.
 The following year, it was certified quintuple platinum by the International Federation of the Phonographic Industry (IFPI), for sales of five million units in Europe.

 In Australia, No Angel debuted at number 21, rising to number one in its sixth week and spending eight consecutive weeks at the summit.
 It went on to be certified sextuple platinum by the Australian Recording Industry Association (ARIA) in 2004, denoting shipments of over 420,000 units in the country.
 In New Zealand, the album debuted at number 17, reaching the summit in its fifth week; it stayed atop the chart for nine non-consecutive weeks.
 By April 2002, it had sold 75,000 copies and was certified quintuple platinum by the Recording Industry Association of New Zealand (RIANZ).
 No Angel was the second-best-selling album of 2001 in both countries.
 With shipments of 8.6 million copies worldwide, it topped Billboards Global 20 chart for 2001.
 According to the International Federation of the Phonographic Industry (IFPI), the album was the second-best-selling of 2001 worldwide.
-As of 2025, it has sold an estimated 15 million copies worldwide, being among the best-selling albums of all time.
+As of 2025, it has sold an estimated 15 million copies worldwide.